Shun14/SynthText_icdar_reg_version/README.md

 I change some func

-1,In synthGen I add a function call is_chinese(char ) to or with is_english.
+1,In synthGen I add a function called is_chinese(char ) to or with is_english to cal num of valid chars.

 2,Update the .tff char style files and the path.txt,then

-3,some utf-8 decode and encode....Ah I forget the details....
+3,some utf-8 decode and encode for chinese char ....Ah I forget the details....

 4,So you can add more pic into the dataset and check with issue under the anthor to fix mistakes......